 Do I need to prime before painting drywall?

 You need to prime drywall before painting.
 This helps prevent the paint from peeling quickly and reduces paint consumption.
-“Related article: How to prepare drywall for painting?”
+See our related article on preparing drywall for painting.

 Do I need to prime before painting exterior?